Committees

 Annex 2 - appropriate forms in PDF format

-Further sample declarations, among others on conformity, handouts on "Implementation of the general requirements for performance evaluation" and on risk management, as well as a checklist on the analogy between IVDR, Annex I and ISO 15189 have been prepared by other AWMF working groups and can be found at: https://www.awmf.org/die-awmf/Committees/nutzenbewertung/ad-hoc-kommission-bewertung-von-medizinprodukte/ad-hoc-kommission-in-vitro-diagnostik.html
+Further sample declarations of conformity, handouts on the "Implementation of the general requirements for performance evaluation" and on risk management, as well as a checklist on the analogy between IVDR, Annex I and ISO 15189 were prepared by other AWMF working groups and can be found at: https://www.awmf.org/die-awmf/commissions /nutzenbewertung/ad-hoc-kommission-bewertung-von-medizinprodukten/ad-hoc-kommission-in-vitro-diagnostik .html

 Accreditation relevant documents